alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-cfcs-and-ozone-depleting-gases.markdown

 ---
 layout: guidance
-title: Licences and special rules for exporting ozone-depleting gases and F-gases
+title: Licences and special rules for exporting ozone-depleting substances and F-gases
-summary: Licences and special rules for exporting ozone-depleting gases and F-gases.
+summary: Licences and special rules for exporting ozone-depleting substances and F-gases.
 permalink: /guidance/get-a-licence-to-export-cfcs-and-ozone-depleting-gases.html
 topic:
   name: Exporting and doing business abroad